mhendrey/triton-translation-tutorial/Tutorial_2.md

 version, `3`, for the SeamlessM4Tv2 model only.
 We will follow the basic outline given above.

 At a high-level, we will loop through the requests and gather up the input data.
-Here we can handle any individual errors that occur and send them back to the client.
 When we are done, we can create the necessary batches (`input_texts`, `src_langs`, `tgt_langs`) to be used.